-Primary Education with QTS (Part-Time) BA (Hons)
+Primary Education with QTS (School-Based) BA (Hons)

 Gain recommendation for Qualified Teacher Status as you develop the skills, knowledge and professional experience required to inspire children aged 5-11 on a degree that enables you to combine working or volunteering in a primary school with academic study.